 Genetic Reasons Why Facial Hair Will Not Grow

 The main reason why some men cannot grow a full-length beard is that they are less sensitive to the male hormone testosterone.
 Testosterone synthesizes into another hormone called dihydrotestosterone, or DHT.
 DHT decides how much facial hair you grow.
 If you are more sensitive to these hormones you will grow more facial hair and vice versa.
-If this is the case, there is nothing you can do about it – it is just the way you are.
+If this is the case, there is nothing you can do about it.
 However, there is also a possibility that you are suffering from a medical condition called Alopecia Barbae.

 Movember Could Help Reveal Whether You Suffer From Alopecia